-Any board 14′ and under.
+Any board 14′ and under is permissible.
 Teams must use the same board for the entire race

 It is recommended that each SUP team have their own safety boat.